 This gives you a real business model.
 It also lets you package automation around each client’s value.

-For broader comparison, review our article on white label chatbot platforms before final selection.
+For broader comparison, review our article on white label chatbot platforms compared before final selection.

 Once the platform criteria are clear, pricing becomes the next lever.